andreinapruiu/Simple-Linux-Filesystem/README.md

 our code is very easy to understand

 # Commentaries:

-* Other details about the homework can be seen in the [html](https://github.com/andreinapruiu/SD-Homeworks/blob/3dc34dfa008a2bddf6c5883d6ff04dd3bbad19d0/Tema%203%20-%20Simple%20Linux%20File%20System%20%5BCS%20Open%20CourseWare%5D.html) file attached in the repo.

 * Although there is always room for improvement, we honestly believe that we did our best to be as efficient as possible, we tried avoiding duplicated